William Steuart (British Army officer)

-General Sir William Stewart (1643 – 4 June 1726), was a Scottish-born soldier, Commander-in-chief of Queen Anne's Forces in Ireland, Member of Parliament for County Waterford and a Privy Councillor.
+General Sir William Steuart (or Stewart; 1643 – 4 June 1726) was a Scottish-born soldier, Commander-in-chief of Queen Anne's Forces in Ireland, Member of Parliament for County Waterford and a Privy Counsellor.
 He was a benefactor of Hanover Square, London, donating the land and laying the first stone of St George's, Hanover Square.

 Biography

-William Stewart (also sometimes spelt Steuart) was the second son of Colonel William Stewart (d.1691), adjutant to the Marquess of Montrose at the Battle of Philiphaugh, by his wife Barbara, the granddaughter of James Stewart, Earl of Arran and Lord Chancellor of Scotland.
-His paternal grandfather, William Stewart of Burray lived at Mains, Wigtownshire and was the elder brother of Alexander Stewart, 1st Earl of Galloway.
-Steuart himself was a first cousin of John Sinclair (d.1705), 8th Earl of Caithness, and a nephew of Lt.-Col. Sir Archibald Stewart (d.1689), the first Baronet of Burray.
+Steuart was the second son of Colonel William Stewart (d.1691), adjutant to James Graham, 1st Marquess of Montrose at the Battle of Philiphaugh, by his wife Barbara, the granddaughter of James Stewart, Earl of Arran, the Lord Chancellor of Scotland.
+His paternal grandfather, William Stewart of Burray, lived at Mains, Wigtownshire, and was the elder brother of Alexander Stewart, 1st Earl of Galloway.
+Steuart himself was a first cousin of John Sinclair, 8th Earl of Caithness, and a nephew of Lt.-Col. Sir Archibald Stewart (d.1689), the first Baronet of Burray.

-His father had been granted lands in Ireland by Charles II of England in lieu of arrears of pay due to him as a Cavalier officer during the English Civil War, and it was there that William Steuart grew up.
-He joined the English Army and became a Captain with the 1st Foot Guards before his promotion by William III of Orange to Lieutenant-Colonel of the 16th Foot.
-He was subsequently promoted to Colonel of the 9th Regiment following the Glorious Revolution.
+His father had been granted lands in Ireland by King Charles II in lieu of arrears of pay due to him as a Cavalier officer during the English Civil War, and it was there that William Steuart grew up.
+He joined the English Army and became a captain with the 1st Foot Guards before his promotion by William III of Orange to lieutenant-colonel of the 16th Foot.
+He was subsequently promoted to colonel of the 9th Regiment following the Glorious Revolution.
 Before Stewart took command, the regiment had taken part in aborted attempt to relieve the besieged city of Derry under another Colonel John Cunningham who was dismissed by King William for his failure.
 Stewart's regiment was re-embarked as part of General Percy Kirke's second relief force for Derry.

 He served with distinction for the remainder of the Williamite War in Ireland against the Jacobite Irish Army.
 At the first Siege of Limerick (1690) he was badly wounded in the right hand, permanently disabling him was wounded again at Limerick and Athlone.